microsoft/vscode-eslint/README.md

   - `all`: fixes all possible problems by revalidating the file's content.
 This executes the same code path as running eslint with the `--fix` option in the terminal and therefore can take some time.
 This is the default value.
   - `problems`: fixes only the currently known fixable problems as long as their textual edits are non overlapping.
 This mode is a lot faster but very likely only fixes parts of the problems.

-- `eslint.rules.customizations`: force rules to report a different severity within VS Code compared to the project's true ESLint configuration.
-This is an array that allows two kinds of glob patterns:
+- `eslint.rules.customizations`: force rules to report a different severity within VS Code compared to the project's true ESLint configuration. contain two properties:
-  - `"override`": Overrides for rules with names that match, factoring in asterisks: `{ "override": "no-*", "severity": "warn" }`
+  - `"rule`": Select on rules with names that match, factoring in asterisks as wildcards: `{ "override": "no-*", "severity": "warn" }`
-  - `"reset"`: Excludes rules matching a glob from previous overrides: `{ "reset": "*jsx*" }`
+    - Prefix the query with a `"!"` to target all rules that _don't_ match the query: `{ "override": "!no-*", "severity": "info" }`
+  - `"override"`: Sets a new severity for matched rule(s), `"downgrade"`s them to a lower severity, `"upgrade"`s them to a higher severity, or `"reset"`s them to their original severity

   In this example, all rules are overridden to warnings: